dfithian/dfithian.github.io/_posts/2021-03-15-reddit-haskell-stats.markdown

 The script, including the CSV output, is here:
 [https://gist.github.com/dfithian/4842b420640c6a793b52cdda012cb391](https://gist.github.com/dfithian/4842b420640c6a793b52cdda012cb391).

+I imported the data to a Google spreadsheet and plotted it to see if there were any obvious insights.
 Here are the results!
+Warning: _Past returns do not indicate future performance._

 ## Hour of day

 Volume ramps up over the course of the day.
-Interestingly, it's highest at 16 UTC, which is around the time most folks in Europe are leaving work.
+It's highest at 16 UTC, which is around the time most folks in Europe are leaving work.
 There's a bump right before bedtime for a lot of folks in North America.

 ![/assets/volume-by-hour-of-day.png](/assets/volume-by-hour-of-day.png)